adrnmrk/Adrian-Portfolio/docs/patients-api.md

 - [React Native Patient Management App](https://github.com/adrnmrk/react-patient-project.git)

 ### Base URL

 - **iOS Base URL**: `http://127.0.0.1:3000`
 - **Android Base URL**: `http://10.0.2.2:3000`

 ## Endpoints

 ### GET all patients
 `GET http://127.0.0.1:3000/patients`

+#### **Description**

-#### **Description**: This endpoint makes an HTTP GET request to retrieve a list of patients.
+This endpoint makes an HTTP GET request to retrieve a list of patients.

+#### **Response**

-#### **Response**: Returns a list of all patients.
+Returns a list of all patients.
 The response will be a JSON array containing patient objects with attributes such as first name, last name, date of birth, contact information, and so on.

 #### **Request Example**